Everything Lean For Leaders And Their Teams

-A Standard Work Combination Sheet (SWCS) is also known as a Standard Work Combination Chart, a Standardized Work Combination Table, or some other variant.
+A Standard Work Combination Sheet (SWCS) is also known as a Standard Work Combination Chart, or a Standardized Work Combination Table.
 Regardless of what you call it, it is one of the most critical documents to your Lean success.

 The Standard Work Combination Sheet has many uses: